viki-sh/League-Analysis/README.md

 Our current model is not considered good due to its poor performance.
 A classification accuracy of 53% indicates that our model struggles to differentiate between wins and losses based on the provided pre-game features.
 This suggests that other in-game factors, such as player kills, deaths, assists, and economic decisions likely have a more significant impact on match outcomes.

-## Final Model

 Our baseline model only considered pre-game factors, which resulted in poor predictive performance (53% accuracy).
-However, early-game events can significantly influence match outcomes.
+However, early to mid game events can significantly influence match outcomes.
 By incorporating gold, XP, creep score, and KDA metrics at the 10-minute mark, we redefined our classification problem to capture early-game momentum.

-Our final model is a Random Forest Classifier trained on the following features:
+Our second model is a Random Forest Classifier trained on the following features:

 ### Features from Data
 - `side` (Nominal) : The side of the map the team played on, Blue or Red